Las02/ARGenesInRead/README.md

 ```
 ./GenesInRead.py -g resistance_genes.fsa -r Unknown3_raw_reads_2.txt.gz -k 19
 ```
-The output of the program is printed, and can be used as if it was std.out , It is in the format of a tab separated file.
+The output of the program is printed, and can be used as if it was std.out, It is in the format of a tab separated file.
 Here is an example:

 ```